Provable Phase Retrieval with Mirror Descent: Numerical experiments

 \subsection{Recovery of the roughness of a 2D surface (light scattering)}

-In the this experiment, we simulated a rough surface as a $256 \times 256$ Gaussian random field.
+In this experiment, we simulated a rough surface as a $256 \times 256$ Gaussian random field.
 The goal to recover this surface profile from the magnitude of the measurements according to the CDP model with $P=100$ masks.
 The initial guess was drawn from the uniform distribution.
-The recovery results are displayed in Figure~\ref{reconstruction2D_CDP} hence confirming effectiveness of our algorithm.
+The recovery results are displayed in Figure~\ref{reconstruction2D_CDP}.